I am an undergraduate student of philosophy with expertise in sewing and study habits.

 1. Find a Topic and Narrow a Thesis

-The first step of writing any paper is finding a topic (or using one that has been assigned), and narrowing your thesis.
-A thesis is is essentially your conclusion.
+The first step of writing any paper is finding a topic (or using one that has been assigned) and narrowing your thesis.
+A thesis is essentially your conclusion.
 It’s the reason you are writing the paper, other than the fact you need to pass the class.
-A good thesis has, at least, these four characteristics:
+A good thesis has at least these four characteristics:

 - Concision: Your thesis should be concise.
 It should take up one to two sentences max for the average paper (5–8 pages).
 Don’t use too many decorative words or unneeded phrases.

 - Significance: Your thesis should be significant, not obvious.
 It should be something that can be disagreed with.
 You should not be arguing for something that is taken as fact in the academic world.